Natteke/SmokinSexySoftware/packages/Timer/readme.md

     });
 ```

->Note: If you count down, timer will stop automatically when reach 0.
+>Note: If you count down, timer will stop automatically when it reach 0.

 ## License
 This project is available under the [MIT](https://opensource.org/licenses/mit-license.php) license.